schmittpaul/teaching/EE449_Spring2024/index.md

 Pre: EE 315 and one of EE 342, or MATH 371 or MATH 471; or consent.

 ## Grading

-The class will be graded 70% based on two exams and 25% based on exercises and a group project.

 - Midterm Exam: 25%
 - Final Exam: 25%
 - Quizzes: 25%